brimdata/zed/docs/lake/design.md

 This meta-query produces a list of the data objects in the `live` branch of pool `logs`:
 ```
-zed lake query -Z "from logs@live:branches"
+zed lake query -Z "from logs@live:objects"
 ```

 You can also pretty-print in human-readable form most of the metadata Zed records using the "lake" format, e.g.,
 ```
-zed lake query -f lake "from logs@live:branches"
+zed lake query -f lake "from logs@live:objects"
 ```

 > TODO: we need to document all of the meta-data sources somewhere.

 #### Transactional Semantics

-The `commit` operation is _transactional_.
+The "commit" operation is _transactional_.
 This means that a query scanning a pool sees its entire data scan as a fixed "snapshot" with respect to the commit history.
 In fact, the Zed language allows a commit object (created at any point in the past) to be specified with the `@` suffix to a